 Proponents are encouraged to inform the CEP Chair, as early as possible, of their intention to submit a draft CEE, so that the CEP Chair can make the necessary arrangements for intersessional discussions of the draft CEE in a timely manner.

 In accordance with Paragraph 4 of Article 3 of Annex I to the Protocol, proponents shall circulate draft CEEs at least 120 days before the next Antarctic Treaty Consultative Meeting (ATCM).
-To facilitate compliance with the provisions of paragraph 8 of these guidelines, proponents are strongly encouraged to circulate draft CEEs at least 165 days before the next ATCM.
+To facilitate translation in accordance with the provisions of paragraph 8 of these guidelines, proponents are encouraged to circulate draft CEEs as soon as practicable and preferably 165 days before the next ATCM.

 Proponents shall submit the draft CEE (or a link to it) to the Secretariat by e-mail and make it publicly available, in one of the four official languages, on a website of their preference.